hisubram/mobilefoundation/alerts.md

 You've now created an alert definition to trigger an alert at the end of every 5 minute interval when the number of app logs reached the threshold of 3 or more error logs.

+This alert stays live and active, monitoring by the setup frequency until the alert defintion is disabled or deleted.
+{: note}

 ## Creating an alert definition for application crashes
 {: #creating_alert_crashes}

-You can create an alert definition to monitor application crashes.
-In this example, you use application crash data to create an alert definition.
-This alert monitors all application crashes in the last 2 minutes, and continues to check every 2 minutes, until the alert definition is disabled or deleted.
-An alert is triggered for every application that crashed 5 or more times.
+Here is an example of setting up alerts around application crashes.
+This alert monitors in every two minutes, all application crashes and triggers an alert if the number of crashes observed crosses a count of 5.

 1. In the Mobile Analytics console, click **Definitions** to go to the alert definitions page.
 2. Click **Create Alert**.